 How to use this Bulletin

-I hope you find this Bulletin a valuable source of vital information about San Francisco State University.
-It is designed to provide you with the most up-to-date information about university programs, policies, and procedures.
+This Bulletin is designed to provide you with the most up-to-date information about San Francisco State University's programs, policies, and procedures.
 It is divided into the following eleven sections:

 Admissions contains vital information about general admission requirements and procedures as well as specific information and guidelines for undergraduate, graduate, and international students.